wazuh/wazuh-documentation/source/user-manual/api/getting_started.rst

 Playing with agents
 ^^^^^^^^^^^^^^^^^^^^^^

-Of course, we can work with agents.
-Let's take a look to the **active** agents:
+Of course we can work with agents.
+This enumerates **active** agents:

 ``curl -u foo:bar -k "https://127.0.0.1:55000/agents?offset=0&limit=1&status=active&pretty"``